Source: Melissa and Doug

 Melissa and Doug Band in a Box

-These wooden and metal percussive instruments come in a set that allows Baby to be his own rhythm section.
+These wooden and metal percussive instruments come in a set that allows Baby to be their own rhythm section.
 Get ready for some crashes, bangs, and booms!

 Source: Target